PeakeElectronicInnovation/PiWebFileServer/README.md

 ## Security Notes

-- By default, the server runs on port 5000 and listens on all interfaces (0.0.0.0)
+- The server listens on all interfaces (0.0.0.0)
+- HTTPS is optional but recommended for production use
+- Maximum file upload size is 5GB (configurable)
-- The server is configured to start in the user's home directory
+- The server is configured to start in the user's home directory by default
-- Maximum file upload size is set to 16MB (can be adjusted in app.py)
-- It's recommended to run this behind a reverse proxy with HTTPS in production
+- All file operations are restricted to the configured base directory

 ## Requirements

 - Python 3.6+
 - Flask
 - Werkzeug
+- psutil
 - pathlib